Adam-Tout/Connections/README.md

-# Connections
+# Crush
-Making a website to unite college students, partly for friendship and partly for more :)
+Making a website/ios/andriod app for college students to find their crush without the embarrasement of rejection.